quocvuong92/azure-ai-cli/README.md

 # Azure AI CLI

+> **⚠️ DEPRECATED**: This project has been moved to [https://github.com/quocvuong92/ai-cli](https://github.com/quocvuong92/ai-cli).
+Please use the new repository for the latest updates and features.

 A modern command-line interface for Azure OpenAI with AI-powered command execution, web search, and interactive chat.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)